Multi-Facial: Production

 Multi-Facial was written, directed, produced, and scored by Vin Diesel.
 The film is semi-autobiographical, drawing on Diesel's own frustration trying to find work as an actor of mixed ethnicity.
 In the early 1990s, Diesel returned from Los Angeles to New York, frustrated with his failures in Hollywood.
-His mother gave him a copy of Feature Films at Used Car Prices, a book about producing low-budget movies.
-Diesel said that he found the book "truly empowering" and it motivated him to make his own movies.
+His mother gave him a copy of Feature Films at Used Car Prices, a book about producing low-budget films, which he later called "truly empowering" and said that it motivated him to make his own movies.

-Diesel wrote a script for a feature film called Strays, but as an unknown, he was unable to secure financing for it.
+Diesel wrote a script for a feature film called Strays, but was unable to secure financing for it due to being unknown.
 He decided to produce a short film instead and wrote the script for Multi-Facial in one night.
-He shot it over the course of three days for three thousand dollars.
-He also wrote and performed music for the film.
-However, he became disillusioned by the response to the film and stopped work on it.
-With encouragement from his stepfather, he finished the final edit and screened the film at the Anthology Film Archives in Manhattan.
-He received a strong response, and the film was accepted for the 1995 Cannes Film Festival.
-The film was screened to standing-room only crowds.
+He shot it over the course of three days for $3,000.
+He also scored the film, but became disillusioned by the response to it and stopped working on it during the editing stage.
+With encouragement from his stepfather, he finished the final edit and screened it at the Anthology Film Archives in Manhattan.
+He received a strong response, and the film was accepted for the 1995 Cannes Film Festival, where it was screened to standing-room only crowds.